cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-01-06-deploying-to-maven-central.md

 1. [Create a JIRA account](https://issues.sonatype.org/secure/Signup!default.jspa)
 2. [Create a New Project ticket](https://issues.sonatype.org/secure/CreateIssue.jspa?issuetype=21&pid=10134)

-A staging repository is already configured for the requested GroupId, you need to find someone with a deployer role that comment on the ticket to verify your request.
+A staging repository is already configured for the requested GroupId, you need to find someone with a deployer role that comments on the ticket to verify your request.
 Below is an example of a ticket that I created requesting a repository for the namespace `se.kth.castor`

 ![](../../img/posts/2020/sonatype_screeshot.png)